dungeons-of-moria/umoria/moria-manual.md

 if known, and will always have a sign preceding the value.
 There are a few cases where the form `[+#]` is used, meaning the object has no armor class, only a magical armor bonus if worn.
-Body armor may also have a (-\#) displayed in parentheses; this is a penalty to hit, because the bulk of the armor makes it more difficult to swing a weapon freely.
+Body armor may also have a `(-#)` displayed in parentheses; this is a penalty to hit, because the bulk of the armor makes it more difficult to swing a weapon freely.

 Some pieces of armor will possess special abilities denoted by the following abbreviations:

-`RA - Resist Acid.`:
+#### `RA - Resist Acid.`

 A character using such an object will take only one-third normal damage from any acid thrown upon them.
 In addition, armor so enchanted will resist the acid’s effects and not be damaged by it.

-`RC - Resist Cold.`:
+#### `RC - Resist Cold.`

 A character using a resist cold object will take only one-third damage from frost and cold.

-`RF - Resist Fire.`:
+#### `RF - Resist Fire.`

 A character using a resist fire object will take only one-third damage from heat and fire.

-`RL - Resist Lightning.`:
+#### `RL - Resist Lightning.`

 A character using a resist lightning object will take only one-third damage from electrical attacks.

-`R - Resistance.`:
+#### `R - Resistance.`

 A character wearing armor with this ability will have resistance to Acid, Cold, Fire, and Lightning as explained in each part above.

 ### 9.5 Crowns